legitbiz/spry/README.md

 Events are essentially a mutator attached to data.
 With ordering guarantees, we can always load events, apply them in order to a baseline (or new instance) and get the same result.
-This quality is sometimes referred to as, "commutation" because different processes can derive the same state independent of one another given access to the event log.
+This quality is sometimes referred to as _commutation_ because different processes can derive the same state independent of one another given access to the event log.

 ### Ordering Guarantees